google-research/google-research/q_match/README.md

 `sh scripts/one_percent/q_match.sh`

-This will run experiments using the tuned hyperparamters for both the linear classification and the fine tunning classification tasks on all four datasets.
+This will run experiments using the tuned hyperparameters for both the linear classification and the fine tuning classification tasks on all four datasets.

 ## Installation